Evidence of identity

 - a current New Zealand passport (where the Australian visa cannot be verified)

-- an Australian Births, Deaths and Marriages office issued full birth certificate showing parental details (a commemorative certificate, or extract is not acceptable)
+- an Australian Births, Deaths and Marriages office issued full birth certificate showing parental details

 - a current Australian visa (with a foreign passport and accompanied by a visa grant notice) or an electronic travel authority (with a foreign passport)